Semaglutide: FDA-Approved Chronic Weight Management

 What is Semaglutide?

-Semaglutide is a GLP-1 receptor agonist—a medication that mimics a hormone your body naturally produces after eating.
-It works by signaling to your brain that you're full, reducing appetite and food cravings.
+Semaglutide is a GLP-1 receptor agonist—a medication from the field of endocrinology that mimics a hormone your body naturally produces after eating.
+It provides powerful appetite regulation by signaling to your brain that you're full, reducing hunger and food cravings.

-Originally developed for type 2 diabetes (as Ozempic®), semaglutide was FDA-approved for weight loss in 2021 under the brand name Wegovy® after clinical trials showed unprecedented results: patients lost an average of 15% of their body weight over 68 weeks.
+Originally developed for type 2 diabetes (as Ozempic®), semaglutide was FDA-approved for weight loss in 2021 under the brand name Wegovy®.
+Clinical trials showed unprecedented results: 15% average weight loss plus cardiovascular benefits including reduced cardiovascular risk in patients with metabolic syndrome.

 How Semaglutide Works